The Scioto Mile

 2011 Capital Crossroads SID Outstanding Aesthetic Contribution

 Located in the city's heart, the Scioto Mile is a green corridor connecting downtown Columbus, Ohio, with the Scioto River.
-The Scioto Mile is a cornerstone revitalization project and will help attract and complement residential development, boost property values, and stimulate commercial growth.
-The Town Street Prow – designed to look very much like the prow on a ship - will serve as the end of the green gateway of the Scioto Mile, accented by gardens, decorative lighting, and stone benches.
+The Scioto Mile is a cornerstone revitalization project that attracts and complements residential development, boosts property values, and stimulates commercial growth.
+The Town Street Prow—designed to look very much like the prow on a ship—serves as the end of the green gateway of the Scioto Mile, accented by gardens, decorative lighting, and stone benches.